 It seems plant breeders like to play with cauliflower because new varieties are always being introduced.
 Do some sleuthing at your local cooperative extension office, to find varieties that do especially well in your area.

 - Green Goddess F1: Lime green varieties with nice flavor and no blanching required.
 (60 - 65 days)

 - Snow Crown F1: One of the easier to grow white varieties with some frost tolerance and a short season.
 (50 - 55 days)

 - di Sicilia Violetta, aka Violetta of Sicily or some other derivation: Beautiful purple, Italian heirloom with a sweet, nutty flavor.
 (70 - 80 days)

 - Cheddar f1: Pretty orange heads that are slow to bolt.
 (55 to 60 days)

 Planting: Start seeds indoors about 4 to 6 weeks before your average last frost date.
 Cauliflower doesn't like having it's roots disturbed (I said it was fussy), so peat or paper pots are recommended.
 Plant seeds ½ to ½ in. deep and keep moist.
 They will sprout faster if kept warm (65 - 70 F.)

 Whether you are planting your own seedlings or some purchased from the store, be sure to harden off your transplants before setting them out in the garden.
-Space plants about 18 - 24 in. apart, to give the outer leaves plenty of room.
+Space plants about 18 to 24 in. apart, to give the outer leaves plenty of room.

 Cauliflower needs consistent moisture and plenty of it.
 Without sufficient water, the heads turn bitter.
-Provide at least 1 in. of water a week and make sure it is soaking 6 - 8 in. into the soil.
+Provide at least 1 in. of water a week and make sure it is soaking 6 to 8 in. into the soil.
 Leaving the soil dry in hot weather will cause the buds to open slightly, making the heads "ricey", rather than tight curds.
 Mulch at planting time, to keep the soil cool and help retain moisture.